BioGearsEngine/core/README.md

   - May be used in sepsis scenarios for management of infection
   - New future tylenol drug for moderate pain management
 - python plotter util updates to batch plot csv files generated by BioGears
-- New complex How-to files covering burn and sepsis for developers use
+- New complex How-to files covering burn and sepsis, for developers use
 - Modifications to SE classes to support Unreal Engine integration
 - Updated website generation and layout
 - Patient blood type added as patient parameter